Hollins University: Traditions and folklore

-Tinker Day is the school's best known and best loved tradition, dating back to the 1880s.
+Hollins University has a number of beloved traditions, many of which have been observed for more than 100 years.
+Tinker Day is one of them, dating back to the 1880s.
 One day in October, after the first frost, classes are cancelled so that students, faculty, and staff can climb nearby Tinker Mountain while wearing colorful and silly costumes.
 After a lunch of fried chicken and Tinker Cake, the students and new faculty perform skits and sing songs before returning to campus.
 The exact date of the celebration is a closely held secret.